Indoor Activities in Orlando

-Ripley’s Believe It or Not! doesn’t just have a presence in Orlando — they love us so much, they’re headquartered here!
+Ripley’s Believe It or Not! (save on discount tickets) doesn’t just have a presence in Orlando — they love us so much, they’re headquartered here.
 Their International Drive location is filled with unusual items and bizarre artifacts ranging from authenticated dinosaur eggs to a 12-foot gorilla made of tire pieces, all inside a building that appears to be sinking into the ground.

 Feeling the need for speed?
-You can do that indoors in Orlando, too, thanks to high-speed attractions like Andretti Indoor Karting & Games in the International Drive area.
+You can do that indoors in Orlando, too, thanks to high-speed attractions like Andretti Indoor Karting & Games (save on discount tickets) in the International Drive area.
 In addition to kart racing, this venue features games, bowling and other activities, as well as full restaurants and bars.

 You can even fly inside on International Drive at iFLY Orlando Indoor Skydiving.
 Safe for visitors ages 3 and up, this unique attraction uses vertical wind-tunnel technology to create a wall-to-wall cushion of air that simulates the feeling of flight.

-Although not technically on International Drive, Crayola Experience at The Florida Mall® is worth the short drive if you’re visiting Orlando with children.
+Although not technically on International Drive, Crayola Experience (save on discount tickets) at The Florida Mall® is worth the short drive if you’re visiting Orlando with children.
 It offers dozens of hands-on attractions that are perfect for keeping little ones occupied on a rainy day, including painting, sculpting, drip art and even creating a custom crayon.

-Last but not least, if you’re trying to escape rain or heat, might as well literally escape at one of Orlando’s indoor escape room attractions.
-On International Drive, they include The Escape Game Orlando and Escapology.
+If you’re trying to escape rain or heat, might as well literally escape at one of Orlando’s indoor escape room attractions.
+On International Drive, they include The Escape Game Orlando (save on discount tickets) and Escapology.
 If you’re in downtown Orlando, you can test your wits at The Great Escape Room.

 Indoor Shopping in Orlando